Pagina-afbeeldingen

 [ocr errors]

 In 1703, we find him, as War-minifter, telling the Emperor most important truths.
 Your army, Sire, is your monarchy; without that, you would foon be a vaffal of the Turks, the French, or, perhaps, the Hungarians.
 Your capital is a frontier town.
-Your Majefty has no fortrefs, on any fide; every one is paid, excepting thofe who ferve you.
+Your Majefty has no fortrefs, on any fide; every one is paid, excepting those who ferve you.
 Make peace then, Sire, if you cannot carry on war; which it is apparent you cannot, without the money of England.
-What are your minifters doing, to take no advantage of the national hatred against France, and to embroil you with all Europe, even with your own fubjects?'
+What are your minifters doing, to take no advantage of the national hatred against France, and to embroil you with all Europe, even with your own subjects?'
 In the next year, the Hungarian infurgents actually entered the fuburbs of Vienna, and endangered the fafety of the court.

 Leopold, he fays, could never bear to hear truths, excepting when he was afraid.
 The Prince now gained over Queen Anne and Marlborough to the Imperial intereft; and began his great campaigns against France.
 We fhall give his account of the battle of Blenheim.

-With patience, and without fighting, Tallard and Marsin might have forced me to abandon Bavaria; for 1 had no other place than Nordlingen for the establishment of my magazines, But these gentlemen were impatient; and the Elector was enraged at the pillage which I had allowed Marlborough to commit, who, by that means, was entirely with me.
+With patience, and without fighting, Tallard and Marsin might have forced me to abandon Bavaria; for 1 had no other place than Nordlingen for the establishment of my magazines.
+But these gentlemen were impatient; and the Elector was enraged at the pillage which I had allowed Marlborough to commit, who, by that means, was entirely with me.
 We loved and esteemed each other sincerely.
 He was a great statesman and general.

 They had eighty thousand men as well as ourselves.
 But why did they separate the French from the Bavarians?
-Why did they encamp so far from the rivulet, which would have impeded our at tack?
+Why did they encamp so far from the rivulet, which would have impeded our attack?
 Why did they throw twenty-seven battalions, and twelve squadrons into Blenheim?
 Why did they disperse so many other troops in the neighbouring villages?
 Marlborough was more fortunate than myself, in his passage of the rivulet, and his fine attack.
 A little steepness of the bank made me half an hour later.
 My infantry behaved well; my cavalry very ill.
 I had a horse killed under me.
-Marlborough was checked for a moment, but not repulsed.
+Marlborough was checked for a moment, but not repuised.
 I succeeded in rallying some regiments, which had at first been shy of attacking; (qui d'abord n'avaient pas voulu mordre.)
 I led them back four times to the charge.
 Marlborough, with his infantry and artillery, and sometimes with his cavalry, got rid of that of the enemy, and went to take Blenheim.
 We were all driven back for a moment by the gendarmerie; but we ended, by pushing them into the Danube.
-I had the greatest obligations to Marlborough, for his alterations in the dispositions, according to circumstances.
-A Bavaiian dragoon took aim at me; one of my Danes luckily prevented him.
+I had the greatest obligations to Mariborough, for his alterations in the dispositions, according to circumstances.
+A Bavarian dragoon took aim at me; one of my Danes luckily prevented him.
 We lost nine thousand men; but twelve thousand Trench killed, and twenty thousand eight hundred prisoners, prevented them, this time, from singing the usual Te Deum for their defeats, which they make it a point never to acknowledge.'

 Thefe rapid, but masterly pictures of great actions, are ineftim